rdoxenham/openstack-training/documentation/openstack-manual.md

 If you already have an existing virtual machine infrastructure present on your machine, you may want to back-up your configurations and ensure that virtual machines are shutdown to reduce contention for system resources.
 This guide assumes that you have completed this and you have a more-or-less vanilla libvirt configuration.

-It's important that the 'default' network is defined in a specific way, you should have the following returned:
+It's important that the 'default' network is defined in a specific way for the guide to be successful:

 	# virsh net-info default
 	Name            default